pylayers/pylayers/doc/notebook/5-SIM/LinkSimulation.md

 ----------------

 Number of points  : 71
-Number of segments  : 94
+Number of segments  : 87
 Number of sub segments  : 16
-Number of cycles  : 25
+Number of cycles  : 18
-Number of rooms  : 24
+Number of rooms  : 17
 degree 0 : []
 degree 1 : []
-degree 2 : 39
+number of node point of degree 2 : 39
-degree 3 : 32
+number of node point of degree 3 : 32

 xrange :(0.0, 40.0)
 yrange :(0.0, 15.0)